developer-hchan/Blackjack_Strategy_Simulation/README.md

 This process is run thousands of times to generated an average expected value for each specific case.
 The more simulations, the closer the produced average expected values approach their actual probabilistic value.

 ## Ok Again, But What if I Want to See the Exact Expected Values for Every Decision?
-There is a Jupyter notebook included within the soruce files located at **Blackjack_Strategy_Simulation/src/blackjack/helper/chart_generation_notebook.ipynb**.\
+There is a Jupyter notebook included within the source files located at **Blackjack_Strategy_Simulation/src/blackjack/helper/chart_generation_notebook.ipynb**.\
 It reads in the .csv files with the simulation data generated by **__main.py__** and organizes it into dataframes.
 The following dataframes contain the following information:
 * **master_dataframe** -- Contains all the expected values for all available player decision for every hard and soft case
 * **split_pivot** -- Contains all the expected values for all splittable cases